grafana/grafana/contribute/style-guides/documentation-markdown-guide.md

 ## Tables

 Construct a table by typing the table headings, and separating them with a "|" character.
-Then, add a second line of dashses ("-") separated by another "|" character.
+Then, add a second line of dashes ("-") separated by another "|" character.

 When constructing the table cells, separate each cell data with another